AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-77-energy-conservation/frontmatter.md

 6344.
 Additional incentives for recovery, use, and prevention of industrial waste energy.

 6345.
-Clean Energy Application Centers.
+CHP Technical Assistance Partnership Program.

 6346, 6347.
 Repealed or Omitted.